tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 # Midterm Project

 Project contains EDA and model implementation of HR data of an organization.
-Main goal is to study the churn behaviour and make a predictive model that generates churn probabilities of any employee record sent to it in format discussed in "test_sample.ipynb" notebook.
+Main goal is to study the churn behaviour and make a predictive model which generates churn probability of any employee record sent to it in format discussed in "test_sample.ipynb" notebook.

 ## For EDA; notebook.ipynb